algorandfoundation/xGov/Proposals/xgov-6.md

 ## Benefits for the community

 Having an easy-to-use user interface (UI) for creating and sending transactions of almost any level of difficulty would make Algorand an easier blockchain to use.
 More advanced and complex transactions would be easier and safer for users of various knowledge levels to create and send.
+Easier access to Algorand’s more advanced features will make Algorand a more useful tool for more people.
 An easy-to-use UI would also allow users to obtain a better understanding of what transaction(s) they are sending and how transactions work in general.

 ## Additional information